 Electronic Jam: if a target is within 10 hexes, the Intelligence Operative can use the scanner array to jam the scanners of that target.
 He must roll DC16; Scanners; Scanner Array; each Scanner Array number his ship has that exceeds the target's gives an advantage, each lower a disadvantage.
-If the task succeeds, the target can not communicate nor use scanners on its next turn.
+If the task succeeds, the target cannot communicate nor use scanners on its next turn.

 Scan for Life Signs: The Medic can use the scanner array to discover whether there are life forms and approximately how many are on another ship.
 He rolls DT8; Scanners; Scanner Array; to determine.
-If the scanning ship has a higher Scaner Array number, it gets an advantage, lower, disadvantage.